Using the ResourceOverride API

 Policy

-The Policy is made up of a set of rules (OverrideRules) that specify the changes to be applied to the selected resources on selected clusters.
+The Policy is made up of a set of rules (OverrideRules) that specify the changes to be applied to the selected

 Each OverrideRule supports the following fields:

-• Cluster Selector: This specifies the set of clusters to which the override applies.
+- Cluster Selector: This specifies the set of clusters to which the override applies.

-• Override Type: This specifies the type of override to be applied.
-The default type is JSONPatch.
+- Override Type: This specifies the type of override to be applied.
+The default type is JSONPatch.- JSONPatch: applies the JSON patch to the selected resources using RFC 6902.

-• Delete: deletes the selected resources on the target cluster.
+- Delete: deletes the selected resources on the target cluster.

-• JSON Patch Override: This specifies the changes to be applied to the selected resources when the override type is JSONPatch.
+- JSON Patch Override: This specifies the changes to be applied to the selected resources when the override type is JSONPatch.

 Cluster Selector

 To specify the clusters to which the override applies, you can use the clusterSelector field in the OverrideRule spec.
-The clusterSelector field supports the following fields:

-• Each term in the list is used to select clusters based on the label selector.
+- clusterSelectorTerms: A list of terms that are used to select clusters.- Each term in the list is used to select clusters based on the label selector.

 Override Type

 To specify the type of override to be applied, you can use the overrideType field in the OverrideRule spec.
-The default value is JSONPatch.

-• JSONPatch: applies the JSON patch to the selected resources using RFC 6902.
+- JSONPatch: applies the JSON patch to the selected resources using RFC 6902.

-• Delete: deletes the selected resources on the target cluster.
+- Delete: deletes the selected resources on the target cluster.

 JSON Patch Override